1990 Atlantic hurricane season: Hurricane Gustav

-Gustav initially appeared as a significant threat to the Lesser Antilles, which was devastated by Hurricane Hugo about a year prior.
-As a result, several hurricane watches and warnings were issued on August 27, but all were discontinued later that day as Gustav turned northward.
-The only effects reported on the Lesser Antilles were large swells, light winds, and light rains.
-Following the passage of Gustav, no damage or fatalities were reported.
+A tropical wave exited western Africa on August 18, and continued westward due to a ridge to its north.
+The system developed into a tropical depression on August 24 roughly 965 mi east of Barbados.
+A day later it intensified into Tropical Storm Gustav, and on August 26 the storm attained hurricane status.
+Around that time, the ridge to its north weakened as a trough steered the hurricane northward.
+On August 27, Gustav passed about 205 mi east of the Lesser Antilles as a Category 2 hurricane.
+It slightly weakened due to increasing wind shear, falling back to Category 1 intensity.
+Gustav subsequently re-intensified, becoming a major hurricane on August 31.
+Around this time, Gustav began to interact with the nearby Tropical Storm Hortense, located roughly 460 mi from Gustav.
+This initiated a Fujiwhara interaction between the two storms, causing Hortense to track counterclockwise around the more intense Gustav.
+Around 0600 UTC on August 31, Hurricane Gustav reached its peak intensity with winds of 120 mph and a minimum pressure of 956 mbar, making it the strongest storm of the season.
+At this time, the storm was located about 450 mi east of Bermuda.
+Gustav weakened as it accelerated to the northeast, falling back to tropical storm status by September 2.
+Early the next day, Gustav transitioned into an extratropical cyclone, which later passed south of Iceland.

+Large swells, light rain, and gusty winds were reported in the Lesser Antilles.
+The Egyptian motorship Raseltin encountered rough seas, damaging the hull of the ship.
+The remnants of Gustav severely impacted a seismic research operation off the coast of the United Kingdom, damaging some of the research tools.
+In all, the storm delayed the project by two days.

 Tropical Storm Hortense

 The ninth tropical depression of the season developed from a tropical wave 700 mi west-southwest of Cape Verde on August 25.
 The depression headed west-northwestward, while slowly intensifying and establishing better-defined upper-level outflow.
 By August 26, the depression intensified enough to be upgraded to Tropical Storm Hortense.
 After becoming a tropical storm, Hortense was steered nearly due north, under the influence on an upper-level low.
 Hortense later headed generally northwestward, after the upper-level low degenerated into a trough and moved eastward.
 Although intensification was somewhat slow, Hortense managed to peak as a 65 mph tropical storm on August 28.
 On August 29, nearby Hurricane Gustav was rapidly intensifying, and began to significantly affect Hortense with increasing vertical wind shear.
 Hortense weakened, with the storm degenerating into a tropical depression on August 30.
 Further weakening occurred, and Hortense dissipated on August 31 roughly 805 mi east-southeast of Bermuda.